-The College of Business Administration, in conjunction with the College of Engineering, offers a program whereby a student may simultaneously earn both a B.S. in engineering technology and a master of business administration (M.B.A.).
+The College of Business Administration, in conjunction with the College of Engineering, offers a program whereby a student may simultaneously earn a B.S. in engineering technology and a master of business administration (M.B.A.).
 This program provides a unique opportunity to combine business and engineering skills to prepare graduates for global competitiveness.
-It supports the mission to prepare corporate leaders for the future and to our knowledge is a one of a kind program in the state of Ohio.
-The program should be particularly attractive to students who might want to start their own company or who simply want to develop an appreciation for how engineering and business complement each other.
+It supports the mission to prepare corporate leaders for the future and is thought to be a one-of-a kind-program in the state of Ohio.
+The program should be particularly attractive to students who want to start their own companies or who simply want to develop an appreciation for how engineering and business complement each other.

-To be admitted to the program, students must have senior standing, score a minimum of 450 on the Graduate Management Admissions Test

-(GMAT), and have at least a 3.0 cumulative GPA.
-Students also must have completed the requirements for the business minor, but courses should be chosen carefully as not all business minor courses can be used towards the M.B.A..
-The six business courses listed in the business minor section plus MIME 2600 or ECON 1150 and 1200 satisfy the basic core prerequisite requirement for the M.B.A. program.
+To be admitted to the program, students must have senior standing, score a minimum of 450 on the Graduate Management Admissions Test (GMAT), and have a minimum cumulative GPA of 3.0.
+Students also must have completed the requirements for the business minor, but courses should be chosen carefully, as not all business minor courses can be used towards the M.B.A.
+The six business courses listed in the business minor section, plus MIME 2600 or ECON 1150 and 1200, satisfy the basic core prerequisite requirement for the M.B.A. program for engineering technology students.

 Students who wish to pursue the program should inform the associate dean of undergraduate studies in the College of Engineering during their junior year and complete the Graduate Management Admissions Test (GMAT) by the end of their junior year.
 Students should submit completed application materials to the Graduate School for admission to the M.B.A. program before fall semester of their senior year.
 Upon admission to the program by the Graduate School and the College of Business Administration, students will be classified as special provisional graduate students so that they may take graduate courses while completing the bachelor of science degree requirements.
 Students' special status must be tracked by the M.B.A. office to assure AACSB compliance.
-Also, the B.S. in engineering degree must be granted in a semester prior to graduating with the M.B.A..
+Also, the B.S.E.T. degree must be granted in a semester prior to graduating with the M.B.A.

 To satisfy the requirements for the M.B.A., students must complete all of the core and elective required courses in the M.B.A. program.
-By choosing the right courses, this may be accomplished with six undergraduate and 11 graduate level business courses.
+By choosing the right courses, this may be accomplished with six undergraduate-level and 11 graduate-level business courses.